Demi-urge/menace_sandbox/README.md

 make install-self-improvement-deps
 ```

-`verify_dependencies()` merely reports missing or mismatched packages and no
+`verify_dependencies()` reports missing or mismatched packages.
+When the
+`AUTO_INSTALL_DEPENDENCIES` setting or ``auto_install`` flag is enabled it will
-longer attempts to install them automatically, keeping startup non-interactive.
+attempt to install requirements automatically, falling back to the same error
+message if installation fails.

 - Revenue tracking and monetisation helpers
 - **Profit density evaluation** keeping only the most lucrative clips